Liouville quantum gravity as a mating of trees: Quantum surfaces

 \begin{remark} As we will see in Section~\ref{subsec::surfaces_strips_cylinders}, it is also natural to parameterize an $\alpha$-quantum wedge by the strip $\strip$.
-Note that if we start with a surface parameterized by $\h$ and we change coordinates using $z \mapsto \log(z)$ to parameterize it by $\strip$, then applying~\eqref{eqn::Qmap} involves subtracting the function $Q \re(z)$.
+Note that if we start with a surface parameterized by $\h$ and we change coordinates using $z \mapsto \log(z)$ to parameterize it by $\strip$, then applying~\eqref{eqn::Qmap} involves adding the function $Q \re(z)$.
 Suppose that $\CH_1(\strip),\CH_2(\strip)$ are as in Lemma~\ref{lem::strip_spaces_orthogonal}.
-It thus follows that we can sample from the law of a distribution~$h$ which represents an $\alpha$-quantum wedge parameterized by $\strip$ by sampling its projection onto $\CH_1(\strip)$ from the law of the function whose common value on $u + [0,i\pi]$ is $\wt{A}_u$ where: \begin{enumerate} \item For $u > 0$, $\wt{A}_u = B_{2u} + (\alpha-Q) u$ where $B$ is a standard Brownian motion with $B_0 = 0$ and \item For $u < 0$, $\wt{A}_u = \wh{B}_{-2u} + (\alpha-Q)u$ where $\wh{B}$ is a standard Brownian motion with $\wh{B}_0 = 0$ conditioned so that $\wh{B}_{2t} + (Q-\alpha) t > 0$ for all $t > 0$. \end{enumerate} The projection of $h$ onto $\CH_2(\strip)$ can be sampled from independently from the law of the corresponding projection of a free boundary GFF on $\strip$.
-(We note that this is opposite of the illustration in Figure~\ref{fig::besseltowedge}; one can transform from the above to Figure~\ref{fig::besseltowedge} by swapping the roles of $\pm \infty$.) \end{remark}
+It thus follows that we can sample from the law of a distribution~$h$ which represents an $\alpha$-quantum wedge parameterized by $\strip$ by sampling its projection onto $\CH_1(\strip)$ from the law of the function whose common value on $u + [0,i\pi]$ is $\wt{A}_u$ where: \begin{enumerate} \item For $u > 0$, $\wt{A}_u = B_{2u} + (Q-\alpha) u$ where $B$ is a standard Brownian motion with $B_0 = 0$ conditioned so that $B_{2u} + (Q-\alpha)u > 0$ for all $u > 0$ and \item For $u < 0$, $\wt{A}_u = \wh{B}_{-2u} + (Q-\alpha)u$ where $\wh{B}$ is a standard Brownian motion independent of $B$ with $\wh{B}_0 = 0$. \end{enumerate} The projection of $h$ onto $\CH_2(\strip)$ can be sampled independently from the law of the corresponding projection of a free boundary GFF on $\strip$.
+We fix the additive constant for both projections so that their average on $[0,i \pi]$ vanishes.

+As in the case of the parameterization of a quantum wedge by $\h$, when we parameterize it by $\strip$ and we take the origin (resp.\ infinity) to correspond to $-\infty$ (resp.\ $+\infty$), we have the free parameter which corresponds to the horizontal translation when we specify an embedding.
+The embedding described above is the one so that the projection of the field onto $\CH_1(\strip)$ last hits the value $0$ at $u=0$.
+This is the reason for the asymmetry in the definition of $\wt{A}$.
+Another natural choice is to take the horizontal translation to be the one so that the projection first hits the value $0$ at $u=0$.